-Note: Dimensions shown in the following figures are from the body of the stove unless otherwise indicated.
+Note: Dimensions shown in the following figures are from the furthest point on cast body of the stove unless otherwise indicated.

 It is very important to follow minimum clearances for chimney connectors to combustibles such as walls and ceilings when installing the stove near combustible surfaces.
+Optional side and rear heatshields are available for purchase to reduce clearances.